devflowinc/ruby-sdk/docs/DatasetApi.md

 > <ClientDatasetConfiguration> get_client_dataset_config(tr_dataset)

-get_client_dataset_config
+Get Client Configuration

-get_client_dataset_config  Get the client configuration for a dataset.
+Get Client Configuration  Get the client configuration for a dataset.
 Will use the TR-D

 ### Examples